Top Interview Questions

 Answer:

-JDBC (Java Database Connectivity) is an API provided by Java that allows Java applications to interact with databases.
-It enables executing SQL queries, retrieving results, and updating records in relational databases.
+JDBC (Java Database Connectivity) is an API in Java that allows Java programs to connect and interact with relational databases.
+It provides methods to query, update, and manage databases using SQL statements.

 Answer: